Ezekiel200483/production-ready-DevOps-pipeline-/README.md

 ### CI/CD

 The pipeline runs tests before anything else.
-If a test fails the whole pipeline stops — no image gets built, nothing gets deployed.
+If a test fails the whole pipeline stops, no image gets built, nothing gets deployed.
 This means whatever is in the registry has always passed the test suite.

 After deploying the new container the pipeline waits and checks the /health